 - Excellent food and service; bush breakfast and picnic lunches offered

-- Stunning views of Mount Kenya
+- Stunning views of Mount Kenya and the surrounding landscape

 - The cattle and fences take away some of the wilderness appeal

 - There is only a small animal-viewing circuit

 - Most wildlife has been re-introduced so it can lack authenticity